American Canyon Bicycle Accident Lawyer

 - A common bicycle accident scenario is when a vehicle occupant opens the door of their parked vehicle into the path of an oncoming cyclist.
 This can cause the rider to be thrown from the bike and suffer serious injuries.

 - There is a three-foot law in California.
 When passing a bicyclist, the motorist must maintain at least three feet of space between the vehicle and the bike whenever possible.
-When it is not possible, the driver must slow and use extreme care.
+When it is impossible, the driver must slow and use extreme care.
 If this rule is negligently ignored, a collision may occur.

 In California, if you have sustained injuries due to another's negligence, you have the legal right to seek monetary compensation for your economic and non-economic damages, the categories of which could include:

 If you were injured in a bicycle accident caused by the negligent actions of a motorist, call us promptly to speak with a compassionate injury lawyer.
 The tasks of preserving crucial evidence and interviewing witnesses should begin as soon as possible after the subject incident.
 Our local number is (707) 564-1900, and from outside the local area code, please use our toll-free line: (800) 404-5400.
-You may also send your inquiries via our online form.